aamrits/frontend-interview-questions/css-questions.md

 #### Q28
 ### 🍄 Does the screen keyword in media queries apply to the device's physical screen or the browser's viewport?

+The `screen` keyword in media queries applies to the browser’s viewport, not the device’s physical screen.
+Media queries respond to the size of the viewport, which is the visible part of the web page in the browser window.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>